tikitu/dripfeed/README.rst

 TODO
 ----

-Not sure when I'll get around to these, but here are a few things I would like to do with it (several of them more for the learning experience than because the task really demands it):
+Not sure when I'll get around to these, but here are a couple things I would like to do with it (maybe more for the learning experience than because the task really demands it):

-* python3 support
 * Interactive ``init`` that prompts for necessary args and validates them (especially the xpath).
 * Example config file pushing my favourite webcomics.